rushimok73/AWS-SAA-C03-Notes/README.md

 Network Access Control Lists (NACLs) are a type of security filter (like firewalls) which can filter traffic as it enters or leaves a subnet.

+All subnets inside a VPC can communicate with each other, as there is a route table entry added by default.
+If you want to prevent subnets from talking to each other, you need an NACL.

 All VPCs have a default NACL, this is associated with all subnets of that VPC by default.
 NACLs are used when traffic enters or leaves a subnet.